Fragmentation is Efficiently Learnable by Quantum Neural Networks: Preliminaries

 That is, any such operator acts as the identity on the ``multiplicity labels'' in $\cH_\lambda^{(\cC)}$, meaning that it acts identically on each of the $N_\lambda'$ degenerate Krylov subspaces isomorphic to $\cH_\lambda^{(\cA)}$.

-The phenomenon of \emph{Hilbert space fragmentation} is said to occur when the total number of Krylov subspaces, $\sum_\lambda N_\lambda'$, is exponential in the system size $L$ \cite{Moudgalya_2024}.
+The phenomenon of \emph{Hilbert space fragmentation} is said to occur when the total multiplicity, $\sum_\lambda N_\lambda'$, is exponential in the system size $L$ \citep{Moudgalya_2022}.
 We are interested in the stronger condition where the dimension of $\cA$ is polynomial in the system size.
 If a system does not have this property, we may be able to restrict to a subspace that does: we pick $\Lambda'$ as a function of $L$ to be such that

 Note that this $\Lambda'$ may be a constant or it may be equal to $\Lambda$ depending on the system in question and the degree of degeneracy in the Krylov subspaces.
+We additionally make an assumption that $N_\lambda = \omega(1)$ for all $\lambda \in [\Lambda']$ - that is, the dimension of all sectors must grow as a function of $L$.
 Now, we can define the space

 The representation in $\cH'$ of any operator $A \in \cA$ can then be written as